rust-lang/rfcs/text/0000-supporting-code-generation.md

 [JavaScript Source Map](https://source-map.github.io/)
 [v3 specification](https://docs.google.com/document/d/1U1RGAehQwRypUTovF1KRlpiOFze0b-_2gc6fAH0KY0k/edit)
-This would be done in order to simplify the implementation since there are already a number of X-to-JavaScript sourcemap generators.
+This would be done in order to simplify the implementation since there are already a number of X-to-JavaScript Source Map generators.

 ## Source Search Paths
 [paths]: #paths